thilo20/MachiKoroPad/README.md

 ## try the app!
 Install [MachiKoroPad latest release] (https://github.com/thilo20/MachiKoroPad/releases/latest) on your Android device and play a game of Machi Koro with your friends!

 (Find ready-to-use APK files for released versions also under /apk, you might have to check "install from unknown sources" on your device when prompted)

 ## :smile: MachiKoroPad:
-If you like MackiKoroPad, do any or all of:
+If you like MachiKoroPad, do any or all of:

 - spread the word: tell friends!
 - share your experience on [boardgamegeek forum] (https://boardgamegeek.com/article/23991095)